 As an administrator, it is important that you fully control not only the privileges granted to each member of your ArcGIS organization but also who is allowed to be a member of it.

 The maximum number of ArcGIS organizational accounts in your portal is defined by the authorization file you used to activate the software.
 At any point in time, you can compare the total number of members in your organization and the maximum allowed from the My Organization tab in the portal website.
-Under Total Membership, Current Count lists the current number of portal members and Maximum Allowed shows the total number of members for which the portal is authorized.

 Managing accounts when using the built-in store